rh-ecosystem-edge/recert/README.md

 - [ ] Use a pool of etcd clients (per physical thread?) so we don't have to block all tasks for etcd access
 - [ ] More fine grained locking for the cluster crypto struct fields, instead of locking the entire struct could speed up scanning phase
 - [ ] Delete leases to make operators start faster

+## Nice to have
+- [ ] Output kubeconfig as YAML and not JSON to make it look nicer
+- [ ] Somehow have built-in ouger functionality instead of shelling out to ouger
+- [ ] Remove OLM package server hack
+- [ ] Better error handling instead of `.unwrap()` everywhere
+- [ ] Somehow reduce binary size
+- [ ] Get rid of unnecessary dependencies.
+Right now we have more than 300
+- [ ] Convert from resource YAML to etcd key-value key more gracefuly
+- [ ] Find proof that root-ca private key is actually missing
+- [ ] Get rid of the external certs list
+- [ ] Get rid of the external certs list
+- [ ] Find out how to use
+- [ ] Move to a crypto lib that actually supports hybrid certs (EC signing RSA or vice versa) instead of shelling out to openssl for it
+- [ ] When shelling out to openssl to check if cert A signed cert B, construct the command in such a way that if A == B, then it will not give a green result when said cert is not self signed
+- [ ] Add warnings when the certs already expired.
+Plugin idea: extend expiration
+- [ ] Fix all code TODO comments

 ## Usage examples